 An important skincare ingredient that is not well known but has a real affinity with the skin.
 N-acetyl glucosamine reduces localised pigmentation of the skin and facilitates a smoother skin tone.
 The Combination of niacinamide and glucosamine delivers an enhanced efficiency compared to skincare products that include only one of the two active ingredients.
 Helping to inhibit the transfer of melanin-containing melanosomes to the outer layers of skin, preventing the formation of dark discolouration and age spots.

 It also increases your skin’s hydration by increasing the production of hyaluronic acid and production and elasticity, enhancing the speed of wound healing, which is not bad for an ingredient that can be used at 4%.

 A key enzyme in melanin biosynthesis is tyrosinase, initially produced in the cell as an inactive pro-enzyme, which is then glycosylated to the active form.
 While n-acetyl glucosamine (a sugar itself) is not a direct inhibitor of tyrosinase, it does inhibit the activation of the enzyme, resulting in a decrease in melanin.

 Sodium PCA – INCI Sodium Pyroglutamate:

-Our bodies naturally produce this as one of the components that help slow down water loss.
+This is another skin-identical ingredient that your body naturally produces; it is one of the components that help to slow down water loss.
 Known as a potent humectant, it binds water molecules to the skin, helping keep your skin plump and moist.
 Clinical trials have shown that Sodium PCA has barrier protecting properties, helping to repair impaired skin.